 15Million Gallons of water saved

-KPFF has hundreds of LEED Accredited Professionals across the country who stay at the forefront of sustainable practices through ongoing training, technology seminars and conferences, and sharing of knowledge with peers.
+KPFF has LEED Accredited Professionals across the country who stay at the forefront of sustainable practices through ongoing training, technology seminars and conferences, and sharing of knowledge with peers.
 We have designed more than 500 LEED certified projects and sites, as well as Net-Zero/Carbon Neutral and Living Building Challenge projects.